Beaches, mountains and a sophisticated medieval city. Sounds idyllic, right?

 4) Belmond La Residencia

-(Clinging to the mountainside, Deia is so perpendicular as it clings to the mountainside, with so little flat land, that villagers are buried standing up.
+(Clinging to the mountainside, Deia is so steep, with so little flat land, that villagers are buried standing up.)

 Two are ivy-clad manor houses, dating back to the 16th and 17th centuries, set around a large inviting pool.